doubleirish/mybatis-spring-boot/captions.md

 - This allows you to paste in large SQL queries right into your code.
 #### demo wrap up

-- We covered the @Select annotation here but there equivalent annotations for INSERT, UPDATES and Dletes -there's also a power dynamic sql feature whe=ich we'' cover in the next set of slides'
+- We only covered the @Select annotation here.
+- but there equivalent annotations for INSERT, UPDATES and DELETES
+- there's also a powerful  dynamic sql feature whe=ich we'' cover in the next set of slides'
 #Demo End - Slides Begin

-### @Select Annotation
- To Recap what we saw in the Demo
-- SQL comes with a built-in "alias" feature that can map a column name to any label you want
-- Mybatis piggy-backs off this feature to provide the   Mapping from database table columns to java bean properties
-- For example in the SQL shown the database column "UNAME" has an alias "userName"
-- MyBatis reuses this same native SQL alias feature
-- to perform the mapping
-- from database columns
-- to fields in  Java objects
-- so when mapping the results of a SQL query into a Java Object, ...
-- the "ID" Column maps to the "id" field
-- the "UNAME" column maps the the "userName" field
-- and the "LNAME" column maps to the "lastName" field

 ### MyBatis Mapping Choices
 MyBatis provides two main approaches for mapping between Java objects and Database tables